In Italy, time running out for Serie A return

 Another solution being touted would be a play-off to allocate the Scudetto and qualifying places for European competition and relegation places.

-“This yes, I would accept it,” Lazio president Claudio Lotito told La Republicca.
+“This yes, I would accept it,” Lazio president Claudio Lotito told La Repubblica.

 Any change of format would have to be communicated to European football governing body UEFA by May 25 at the latest.